Protocol v1

 Worked example

-Config: 1st = 12%, 2nd = 88% (22 expected).
+Same Frontier example as before: 1st = 12%, 2nd = 88% (22 expected).
 Pool = $1,000.
 Fee = 1.5%.
 Alice stakes $200 on Project A (1st), Bob stakes $200 on Project B (2nd).
 Both stake Day 0 (1.5× multiplier = 300 shares each).

 ProjectRankPer-projectUser Shares / TotalGross PayoutNet (−1.5%)

 Tier 1 draws 12% × 1 project = 1,200 bps.
 Tier 2 draws 4% × 1 project = 400 bps.
-The unused 8,400 bps cascades 3:1 to the occupied tiers — 1st draws 3× more per project (12%) than 2nd (4%), so it gets 3× more cascade.
-Final: 60% vs 20%.
+The unused 8,400 bps (84%) cascades 3:1 to the occupied tiers — 1st draws 3× more per project (12%) than 2nd (4%), so it gets 3× more cascade.
+Final: 75% vs 25%.
 Higher rank always earns more per project.
+What if there are 5 other Tier 2 projects?

 On-Chain Constants